Ushpizin: Haredi culture

 Rand, for religious/modesty reasons, insisted that his wife, who had never acted before, star opposite him in the film.

 The film was not directed at the Haredi film consumer, since Haredim do not go to movie theatres.
 Nonetheless, it attracted much attention and this led to heavy downloading and infringement of the movie from people who otherwise had no access to see the film.
 After inquiries from people who had watched unauthorized copies of the film asking how to pay, pashkvilen were put up in Haredi neighbourhoods.
 The advertisements told the public of the financial problem that resulted from the file sharing, a reminder of the prohibition against stealing and included a post office box and telephone number in which to pay with a credit card.
 Another way to repay the makers of the movie was to call movie theatres, order tickets, and not show up.

 Awards and nominations

 The film was nominated for three Ophir Awards and Shuli Rand won for Best Actor.
 In his speech, he thanked God and Rabbi Nachman of Breslov.
-The film was also nominated for Best Screenplay and Best Supporting Actor for Shaul Mizrahi.
+The film was also nominated for Best Screenplay for Shuli Rand and Best Supporting Actor for Shaul Mizrahi.